-Consider the data of the ward at JCH.
-These numbers and their interpretation are at the root of what turned out to be one of the gravest miscarriages of justice of the Dutch Juridical system.
-Under the assumption of the hypergeometric distribution the probability of this configuration is very small, less than one in nine million.
-The configuration is in some respects extreme: eight out of eight incidents occur in the shift of one nurse.
-However the data are in another respect also conspicuous: no incidents occur in the 887 shifts where this nurse was not present (see Table 1).
-The data collection had been far from flawless, with no formal definition of incident, no or incomplete documentation, and rested at least in part on recollection of witnesses who were aware of which facts were looked for.
+Consider the data for the ward at JCH.
+These numbers and their interpretation are at the root of what turned out to be one of the gravest miscarriages of justice in the Dutch judicial system.
+Under the assumption of the hypergeometric distribution, the probability of this configuration is very small; less than 1 in 9 million.

+The configuration is, in some respects, extreme: Eight out of eight incidents occur during the shift of one nurse.
+However, the data are, in another respect, also conspicuous: no incidents occur in the 887 shifts where this nurse was not present.
+The data collection had been far from flawless, with no formal definition of incident, and no or incomplete documentation, and rested at least in part on recollection of witnesses who were aware of which facts were looked for.

-Assuming the possibility of tiny flaws in the process of data acquisition, it is legitimate to investigate the effect of $1, 2, \ldots, 8$ incidents that could have been forgotten, or overlooked.
-This amounts to allowing a maximal error of less than one percent.
-The results are quite remarkable; in table 2 we give the probabilities..
+Assuming the possibility of tiny flaws in the process of data acquisition, it is legitimate to investigate the effect of 1, 2, ..., 8 incidents that could have been forgotten or overlooked.
+This amounts to allowing a maximal error of less than 1 percent.
+The results are quite remarkable; Table 2 shows the probabilities.